What is an IBCLC?

 What should I expect during a lactation consultation?

-A visit with Bliss Lactation lasts about 1.5-2 hours and begins with taking a full history (general health, pregnancy, birth, any previous breastfeeding history), listening to your feeding experience from birth to present, discussion of your
+A visit with Bliss Lactation lasts about 1.5-2 hours and begins with taking a full history (general health, pregnancy, birth, any previous breastfeeding history), listening to your feeding experience from birth to present, in-depth discussion of your

 During our time together the IBCLC will observe breastfeeding/chestfeeding/bottle feeding, make adjustments to positioning as needed to help facilitate optimal feeding, offer a breast exam if indicated, weigh your baby using a state of the art infant medical scale (both a naked weight and pre and post feed/transfer weight), offer an oral exam for your baby to assess oral motor function, provide assistance with any tools you're using or may need to use, and address all of your questions and concerns.